Views expressed by the host on this program, documented to be almost always right, 99.7% of the time.

 That's proved and regaled and considered art and worthy of Emmys and all this stuff.

-You know, all the updates I used to do, the global warming update and the peace update, mocking and making fun of the insanity that's on the left.
+You know, all the updates they used to do, the global warming update and the peace update, mocking and making fun of the insanity that's on the left.

-And so what was and remains a very funny program is never considered that, other than when they need to try to take me down a page.
+And so what was and remains a very funny program is never considered that other than when they need to try to take me down to pay.

 He's just an entertainer.